 The Bell was originally made by Warners of Cripplegate but unfortunately it cracked under testing.
 This bell was smashed up and re-cast by the Whitechapel Foundry and became what is now known as ‘Big Ben’.

-Go to the Journey Tab to find out how ‘The Great Bell’ made its way from the foundry to the top of the iconic tower that dominates the whole landscape near the Houses of Parliament in London.
+Do you know how ‘The Great Bell’ made its way from the foundry to the top of the iconic tower?
+The journey was one to remember.

 The Big Ben bell is famous for its majestic chimes.
 Listento sample recordings of the quarter bells and hour strikes.

 The clock mechanism is also renowned for its reliability and has steadily kept time over the years with very few exceptions: